Navjotbians/toxic-comment-classifier/README.md

 ## Dataset and Features
  <!-- Links -->
  [Dataset](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data) used in this project is the Jigsaw/Conversation AI dataset provided for the Kaggle Toxic Comment Classification Challenge.
 This dataset contains 159571 Wikipedia comments which have been labeled by human raters for type of toxicity.
-This dataset can also be accessed from `data` folder, which contains the `train.csv` in `raw` folder and peocessed data in `processed` folder,[click here](https://drive.google.com/drive/folders/1gMJHNxCajYsRzMPjwUuPEM2S5tIp_b3r?usp=sharing) to download the `data ` folder and save it in the `Toxic Comment Classifier/` dir, this will let you run the code without having to worry about changing the path while reading the `.csv` data files.
+This dataset can also be accessed from `data` folder, which contains the `train.csv` in `raw/` dir and processed data in `processed/` dir, [click here](https://drive.google.com/drive/folders/1gMJHNxCajYsRzMPjwUuPEM2S5tIp_b3r?usp=sharing) to download the `data ` folder and save it in the `Toxic Comment Classifier/` dir, this will let you run the code without having to worry about changing the path while reading the `.csv` data files.
 <!-- UL -->
+**train.csv** - this file contains comments with their binary labels which tells different type of toxicity.
+The types of toxicity are :
+* `toxic`
+* `severe_toxic`
+* `obscene`
+* `threat`
+* `insult`
-* Describe dataset
+* `identity_hate`

 * Random base line - discuss the class based accuracies
 * Evaluation matrix